NVB9ALT/Addon-Aircraft-and-Parts/README.md

 - MiG-21 addon aircraft.
 X key toggles WEP/drop tank, with the tank on max power is standard AB, with the tank off max power is WEP thrust.
 - Morane-Saulnier Type G addon aircraft.
 - Lockheed F-117 addon aircraft.
 Does NOT have stealth.
 - F-14A Tomcat.
 Differs from the F-14B due to a more accurate flight model and weaker engines (unless you go faster than Mach 1.75, at which point the engines get a lot more powerful - just like the real F-14A).
-Is prone to compressor stalls at large sideslip angles, as well as flat spins.
+Is prone to flat spins.

 Aircraft to be probably added in the future:</br>
 - Su-33 addon aircraft.
 Will include folding wing animation and tailhook.
 (This will likely be released pretty close to the time the F/A-18C gets its tailhook).